 Go to www.cloudflare.com and signup with your e-mail address.

-3. Verify DNS Records
+4. Verify DNS Records

-Cloudflare will take a few seconds to scan your existing domain records and then a list will appear, from where you can verify that all your DNS records have been detected by the system and if something is missed out you can manually add them.
+After that, a list will appear from where you can verify that all your DNS records have been detected by the system and if something is missed out, then you can manually add them.

-An orange cloud represents that the sub-domain will be cached and served over the Cloudflare network, while a grey cloud represents that the particular sub-domain will bypass the Cloudflare network and all requests will directly go to the webserver.
-If you have custom mail servers, you can add them here too.
-(You can find the instructions on how to add e-mail records on Cloudflare from here.)
+An orange cloud represents that the sub-domain will be cached and served over the Cloudflare network, while a grey cloud represents that the particular sub-domain will bypass the Cloudflare network and all requests will directly go to your webserver.

-5. Change your Nameservers to Cloudflare Nameservers
+5. Change Your Nameservers To Cloudflare Nameservers

 This is the last step and here you will be provided with two nameservers from Cloudflare.

-To change the nameservers, first log in to your domain registrar’s website and click on the manage DNS option.
+To change the nameservers, first, log in to your domain registrar’s website and click on the manage DNS option.
 There you will find some existing nameservers.
 Delete all of them and add the two nameservers provided by Cloudflare.

-Here’s an example screenshot on how to configure it on Google Domains –
+Here’s an example screenshot on how to configure it on Google Domains: